Statutes

 The Scientific Advisor may be the Secretary General, but shall not be an auditor of the Association.

-In case the Scientific Advisor is not a member of the Board of Management, the Scientific Advisor may be invited to attend all or part of the Board’s Meetings without, however, having right to vote.
+In case the Scientific Advisor is not a member of the Board of Management, the Scientific Advisor may be invited to attend all or part of the Board’s meetings without, however, having right to vote.
 The Scientific Advisor shall be informed of every major decision taken by the Board of Management.

 Article 11